 Admission into the Teacher Education Program (TEP)

 Students seeking a degree that leads to certification through a College of Education program, or a College of Arts and Sciences program with a minor in Education, must apply and be accepted into the Teacher Education Program (TEP).
+Admission to the University does not qualify as admission into the TEP program.
 Students applying for admission into the TEP Program must meet all the TEP admission requirements.
 No more than five courses in the Professional Education Requirements of the program of study may be completed before admittance to the TEP Program.
 Check plan of study for approved courses.
 Courses that require admission to the TEP Program are not accepted as transfer credit (no exceptions).

 Frequently Asked Questions